-We have three things here.
-First, the definition of a gift.
-What is a gift?
-Notice this: "But the manifestation of the Spirit."
 A gift is the manifestation of the Spirit.
-Therefore, if I may give you my own simple definition: a gift is the Holy Spirit using the believer to do something through him.
-Anything that Vernon McGee does in the flesh is useless to God, and God doesn't want it.
+If I may give my own simple definition, a gift is the Holy Spirit using the believer to do something through him.
+Anything Vernon McGee does in the flesh is useless to God, and God doesn't want it.
 Only what the Spirit of God does through us is of value.

-This is my reason for warning many folk who have natural gifts - a natural gift of speaking, a natural gift of singing - that they should be dead sure the Holy Spirit is using that gift.
-Be very sure that you are not just exercising a fleshly gift, but that the Spirit of God is using you.
+This is my reason for warning folk who have natural gifts (a natural gift of speaking, a natural gift of singing, etc.) that they should be dead sure the Holy Spirit is using that gift.
+Be very sure you're not just exercising a fleshly gift, but that the Spirit of God is using you.
 The reason why so many church services fall flat is that we have a demonstration of a natural gift rather than the Spirit of God doing something through an individual.